 The spatial feature of this bamboo indicates that it requires space to grow, is tolerant to cold and will do well in any soil condition.

 The short sturdy internodes along the culms make it a strong-standing bamboo.
 It can carry as much as its own weight and is tolerant to heavy snowfall and wind, an ideal plant for a windbreak, dense hedging or screening.

-Although the Nuda Snow Bamboo is very invasive, compared to the other Phyllostachys bamboos plants, its delicate new shoots are easy to mow.
-Alternatively, the shoots can be stamped on to contain them from spreading.
+Although the Nuda Snow Bamboo is very invasive, compared to the other Phyllostachys bamboo plants, its delicate new shoots are easy to remove.

 Propagate new bamboo plant

 The new growths and shoots on the Phyllostachys Nuda Bamboo will require care and attention as they grow.
 Slugs can wipe off the fresh leaves in one visit if left unprotected.